 There are three main types of topside paint: one-part polyurethane, two-part polyurethane, and alkyd enamel.

 - One-part polyurethane: The most popular choice for topside painting, especially DIY painting.
 It is cheaper and less durable than two-part polyurethane, but easier to apply, with good hardness and high gloss

-- The hardest, most durable high-gloss topside paint type — also the most expensive.
+- Two-part polyurethane: The hardest, most durable high-gloss topside paint type — also the most expensive.
 This is the most difficult type of paint to apply, and it’s usually applied only by professionals.

 - Alkyd enamel: Oil-based topside paint that is the least expensive and the easiest to apply.
-It has low gloss and color retention; must be reapplied more frequently than other topside paint types
+It has low gloss and color retention, and it must be reapplied more frequently than other topside paint types.

 How Much Does It Cost to Paint a Boat?